Mr-Wood-CS/National-5-Computing-Science-Markdown-Files/docs/SI/05-Fixed-Loops-(for).md

 Suppose we wanted to change the message - we’d have to go back and change every line individually, taking up time.

-We would also be much more likely to make a mistake.

 To fix this we could instead, use a fixed loop.

 A fixed loop is a loop that repeats a certain (fixed) number of times.